 Our Privacy Policy

-Last updated: November 2023
+Last updated: October 2024

-Please Note: Due to changes set out by Ofgem in relation to Mandatory Half Hourly Settlement (see www.ofgem.gov.uk/energy-policy-and-regulation/policy-and-regulatory-programmes/electricity-settlement-reform) this Policy now gives us the right to automatically collect half hourly readings from your smart meter when you join us, change tariff or get a smart meter.
+Please Note: Due to changes set out by Ofgem in relation to Mandatory Half Hourly Settlement (see Ofgem's Electricity Settlement Reform) this Policy now gives us the right to automatically collect half hourly readings from your smart meter when you join us, change tariff or get a smart meter.
 This change is required to enable Ofgem’s plans for market-wide half-hourly settlement.
 We don’t actually currently do this (the default is daily) and we will always let you know before we start to do so.
 You can change how often your smart meter takes readings.
 See clause 3.2 for more information.

 Contents